johnmjkim/techlauncher-water-landingpage/README.md

 </br>

-The main goal of our team is to develop an emulator of groundwater flow for faster and more efficient prediction.

-Because groundwater models are slow to run and ground truth data is expensive, we implement a machine learning (ML) method to accomplish this goal.

-**Our project aims to create :**

-(1) Benchmark datasets for different Partial Differential Equations (PDE)

-(2) methods to facilitate better prediction given the data sets from stage 1
+The overarching goal is to develop methods for emulation for models that are characterised by Partial Differential Equations (PDE),  for faster and more efficient prediction.
+Groundwater models are slow to run and as ground truth data is expensive to acquire, the end goal is to use machine learning (ML) to develop a surrogate version that is faster to simulate from.
+Prior to developing the methods, this project aims to construct a range of benchmark datasets for models underpinned by PDE, which then allow us to progress in a second phase of Techlauncher in the second semester, where the goal will focus more on the development of ML methods for emulation
 </br>

 ## Core Team